ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Unreliable Transport {#unreliable}

-In contrast to segmented delivery, several applications use unreliable UDP or SCTP with its "partial reliability" extension {{RFC3758}} to deliver Media encapsulated in RTP RTP {{RFC3550}} or raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}}, when the media is being delivered in situations such as broadcast and live streaming, that better tolerate occasional packet loss without retransmission.
+In contrast to segmented delivery, several applications use unreliable UDP or SCTP with its "partial reliability" extension {{RFC3758}} to deliver Media encapsulated in RTP {{RFC3550}} or raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}}, when the media is being delivered in situations such as broadcast and live streaming, that better tolerate occasional packet loss without retransmission.

 Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head-of-line blocking effects.
 Often one of the key goals is to reduce latency, to better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.